 Paceville is the place to be for clubbing and a bustling nightlife, with a mixed audience and various styles of music.
-Different clubs offer different styles of music, from R&B to Trance, Hip-hop to Rock.
+Different clubs offer different styles of music, from R&B to Hip-hop and EDM to Rock.
 Most places have free entrance which makes Paceville ideal for simply hopping from one bar/club to another.
 At a handful of others you have to pay a low entrance fee.

 Feast in St. Julian’s